1 dead, 1 critical in East Memphis shooting

 📡 See more breaking news, local news and weather from WREG.com for Memphis and the Mid South.

+“They stay to themselves over here.
+I wasn’t expecting that.
+It was quite alarming to me.
+I wasn’t expecting to be right here in the midst of all of that, just moving over here,” said the resident.

+According to the Memphis Data Hub, before this recent homicide, there had been one murder in a quarter-mile radius of that address this year.

-MPD says no charges have been filed.
+MPD says no charges have been filed and they don’t have any suspects.
 This remains an ongoing investigation.